Endangered Species (2021 film): Plot

 While making their way through the park, Jack, Lauren, Zoe and Noah are surrounded by a larger group of hyenas; two men arrive firing guns and scare them away.
 The family gratefully accompany the men back to their camp.
-While sitting around the campfire, Zoe notices a bloody elephant tusk and realises the men are poachers.
+While sitting around the campfire, Zoe notices a bloody rhinoceros horn from the rhinoceros that overturned their car and realizes the men are poachers.
 They tie the family up and plan to kill them.
 One of the men, Mitch, accuses Jack of hypocrisy for criticising poachers while working in the oil industry, which he says is even more destructive to the planet.
 Mitch argues that he is merely helping indigenous people benefit from their land, rather than listening to foreigners who try to control them.

 Meanwhile, a sightseeing couple stumble upon the family's van and rescue Billy.
 Back at the campsite, Jack tearfully reconciles with Zoe and Noah, telling them he loves them like they are his own even if they don't see him as their dad.
 He then manages to break free from his bonds, freeing the children as well.
 Jack runs to create a distraction while Noah and Zoe help Lauren, who is now unconscious due to going hours without insulin, into one of the poacher's vehicles.

 The poachers catch up with Jack and shoot him, while Mitch goes after Zoe, Noah and Lauren in another vehicle.
 After a brief chase, Mitch crashes his Jeep, then stumbles out and discovers he is surrounded by hyenas who close in and kill him.
 An anti-poaching unit arrives, with the help of Billy, and rescues the family.
 The family later recover in hospital before visiting a wildlife enclosure for orphaned animals, which has been dedicated in memory of Jack.